lextoumbourou/notes/notes/permanent/function.md

 In Math, a function is a rule that associates inputs with outputs.

-For example, the function f(x) inputs a number and outputs its square:
+For example, the function $f$ inputs a number, $x$, and outputs its square:

 $$
 f(x) = x^2